These designs are quite the rage. They draw from techniques that intelligent floral designers have known from decades past.

 Next add some statice to the mix.
 Statice is a great filler, and comes in a variety of colors.
 In this particular case we have chosen a red violet that complements the purple of the monte.
 The overall result is kind of moundy, and rather pretty in its own right.
 If we wanted to, we could stop right here and enjoy this informal little design.

-LIke the other water based units, this is a great all purpose design.
+LIke the earlier water based unit, this is a great all purpose design.

 I like it as a table centerpiece for it can be viewed on all sides.